Back to DOTScreener

 Step 4: Capture FMCSA data at the moment of tender

 A snapshot of SAFER today is not the data the carrier had three months ago.
 Pull live data at the time of selection and store it.
-The contemporaneous record is what wins cases — the timestamped FMCSA pull proves what the carrier looked like at the moment you committed.
+The contemporaneous record is the strongest documentation practice — the timestamped FMCSA pull documents what the carrier's profile looked like at the moment of selection.

 Step 5: Require carrier safety attestations